mkchoi212/mkchoi212.github.io/_posts/2017-02-05-success-enums.md

 ## Why?

-Swift’s optional types are great but has a single drawback; we don’t get an error message when something goes wrong.
-This sucks because when it comes for us to report why an operation failed to the user via UI, we have to say something like “We failed because of nil”
+Swift’s optional types are great but has a single drawback; we don't retain any information regarding why the type became nil.
+This sucks because when it comes for us to report why an operation failed to the user, we have to say something vague like “We failed because of nil”

 ## How about an enum?

-So, in order to capture our possible error, we would want our failable function to return either the result or an ErrorType.
+In order to capture our possible error, we want our failable function to return either the result or an ErrorType.
 So, why not return an enum instead of returning a “Optional(Result)” ?

 With Swift’s enums ability to have associated values, we can do stuff like this to retain information about what went wrong.